ungoogled-software/ungoogled-chromium/README.md

 [Website source code and contribution instructions](//github.com/ungoogled-software/ungoogled-chromium-binaries)

 The release versioning scheme follows that of the tags.
-See the next section for more details.
+Please see [Getting the source code](#getting-the-source-code) section for more details.

 ### Alternative installation methods